NickLindeberg/rails_engine/pull_request_template.md

 # Testing Changes
 - [] No Tests have been changed
 - [] Some Tests have been changed
-- [] All of the Tests have been changed(Please describe what in the world happened)

-# Checklist:

-- [] My code has no unused/commented out code
-- [] I have reviewed my code
-- [] I have commented my code, particularly in hard-to-understand areas
-- [] I have fully tested my code

 # Please include a link to a gif of how you feel about this branch: